-- Harbin, a well known national brand with its roots in the northeast of China, is the Group's largest brand in China and the 11th largest beer brand in the world according to Plato Logic. - Sedrin, a strong regional brand, originated in China's Fujian province.
+• Harbin, a well known national brand with its roots in the northeast of China, is the Group's largest brand in China and the 11th largest beer brand in the world according to Plato Logic.

+- Sedrin, a strong regional brand, originated in China's Fujian province. - Cass, the market leader in South Korea.

 The branding and marketing of the Group's global brands, Budweiser, Corona and Stella Artois, is managed centrally within the group.
-International brands are managed with more flexibility at the local level for branding and marketing, while the marketing and branding of the Group's local brands is generally managed at a local level.
-See "Description of the Issuer - Branding and Marketing" for more information on brand positioning, branding and marketing.
+Multi-country brands are managed with more flexibility at the local level for branding and marketing, while the marketing and branding of the Group's local brands is generally managed at a local level.
+See Section 5 (Description of the Issuer - Branding and Marketing) for more information on brand positioning, branding and marketing.